pulumi/pulumi-hugo/themes/default/content/blog/automating-pulumi-import-to-bring-manually-created-resources-into-iac/index.md

 Note that in the preceding example we have TypeScript output, but `pulumi import` will automatically detect the language our Pulumi project uses and will output code in the correct language.

-Our resource is also has `protect: true` by default, which means that Pulumi will not delete (or recreate) the resource if the program changes.
+Our resource also has the `protect: true` option specified by default, which means that Pulumi will not delete (or recreate) the resource if the program changes.
 This is an overridable default setting chosen for safety: If a resource is being imported in the first place, it’s typically because there’s an important workload using it, and we should be very careful before deleting or re-creating it.

 Now that we’ve run the `pulumi import` command and added the code that the command outputs, our resource can now be managed by Pulumi.
 If we run the `pulumi preview` command, we will see that our resource has been added to our stack and that no changes have been detected, meaning that Pulumi has correctly imported all of our VPC’s attributes: